 The REAL Cause of Acne

-A common misconception with acne is that people assume you don’t wash your face or have good hygiene.
-Although hygiene and skin care are a factor, that is not the main cause of acne!
+A common misconception about acne is that people assume you don’t wash your face or have good hygiene.
+Although hygiene and skincare are a factor, that is not the main cause of acne!
 The reason that all the “miracle” face products I was trying were failing (ahem, Proactive) was because acne starts from within.
 This was such a huge realization for me, and actually, the main reason that I began to be seriously interested in non-toxic living and a holistic lifestyle.
 We often think that getting pimples as a teenager is just a right of passage.
 But in fact, it is our body’s way of signaling that something is wrong!

-Which is why I hate to break it to you, but there is no overnight solution for acne.
+This is why I hate to break it to you, but there is no overnight solution for acne.
 There isn’t one product that will cure it magically.
 It’s truly a lifestyle shift!
 I do not believe that you can just slather on a cream and fix it.
 What happens when you stop using the cream?
 Your acne will likely come back because internally, something is still wrong.